LeCAD-PEG/SOLPS-GUI/doc/source/tutorial/divgeo.rst

 Launch the mesh building script
 -------------------------------

-In the following part we wil proceed the creation of a plasma gridm using the Carre gird operator
+In the following part we will proceed the creation of a plasma grid using the Carre gird operator

 ``carre -``.